Fani7777/Fani7777/README.md

 ### **Skills**

-Strong experience in Python, Jupyter Notebook, and Tableau for problem solving and data analysis of large datasets/n Proficient in Pandas and Numpy and SQL.
+Strong experience in Python, Jypter Notebook, and Tableau especially in problem solving and data analysis of large datasets.

+Proficient in Pandas and Numpys and SQL.

-Experience with databases such as MySQL and MongoDB.
+Experience with databases such as MySQL and MongoDB

-Good understanding of programming tools and processes.
+Good understanding of programming tools and processes

-Comfortable working in an Agile environment.
+Comfortable working in an Agile environment

 ### **Projects**
 Here are a few of my notable projects that demonstrate my skills and experience: